rexfordessilfie/zod-factory/README.md

 });
 ```

-### `codegen-openapi.ts`
+## `codegen-openapi.ts`
 This script generates zod schemas from OpenAPI schema components.
 Similar to the above, this script
 takes the `filename:schemaNameRegex` arguments, and generates zod schemas from the schema AST node definitions in the file that match the regex.

-To run `codegen.ts` script, run the following, pointing it to the `sources` directory with the files containing custom-format expressions:
+Run the script as follows, pointing it to the `sources` directory with the files containing custom-format expressions:

 ```bash
 $ cd playground